What Not to Wear to an Interview

 - Flip-flops or sneakers.

-- Underwear (bras, bra straps, briefs, boxers, etc.) that is visible.
-Don't wear any underwear that shows - even if your bra straps match your top.
+- Underwear (bras, bra straps, briefs, boxers, etc.) that is visible to others.
+Avoid wearing any undergarments that show outside of your clothing, even if your bra straps match your top.

 - Skirts that are too short.

-- Pants that are too low-rise or too tight.
+- Pants that are too low-rise, too distressed, or too tight.

-- Blouses that are too low-cut or too short - don't show your cleavage or your belly.
+- Blouses that are too low-cut or too short.
+Your blouse should not show your cleavage or your belly.

-- More on underwear and low-rise pants - make sure the top of your thong, if you wear one, doesn't show above your pants.
+- If wearing low-rise pants, make sure the top of your underwear, especially if it's a thong-style garment, doesn't show above your pants' waistline.

 Trendy vs. Classic